 Punta Arenas 120,000 1848 click here

 I landed in Punta Arenas at 7 p.m., having left Toronto just before midnight the day before.
-With my castellano (a term often used in South America to refer to the Spanish language) definitely a work in progress, I was able to find out about and get a seat on the bus heading to Puerto Natales from downtown Punta Arenas and stoppiing at the airport.
+With my castellano (a term often used in South America to refer to the Spanish language) definitely a work in progress, I was able to get a seat on the bus from the airport heading to Puerto Natales.
+It stops at the airport after setting off from Punta Arenas.
 (Click here for a map of the route.)

 We left Puerto Natales around 4:30 and headed for the border.
 It took about 45 minutes for everyone on the bus to get cleared by the various officials and baggage checkers.

 We eventually got to El Calafate at about 11:15 p.m.
-I had booked a room in a nearby hostel while at the Erratic Rock so all I had to do was get there to put this day of rain and bus travel to rest.
-The cost- $40. for a clean and quiet room with breakfast and free wifi included.
+I had booked a room in a hostel near the bus station.
+All I had to do was get there to put this day of rain and bus travel to rest.

 I had arrived at 11:30; by 6:30 a.m.
 I was leaving, headed back to the bus station and the first bus of the day to the sunshine of Fitz Roy and El Chaltén.
 Here is the scene that greeted me at the bus station-